Fridge.com Logo

 The way you stash your goodies can make or break their freshness.
 Use airtight boxes or those trusty plastic zippy bags to lock out the bad air.

 Plus, slide a paper towel in there with your leafy wonders to suck up any sneaky moisture.
 Go grand with big bowls for family-sized salads, or keep portions in smaller containers.
 Need help organizing your fridge?
-Check out what size fridge fits a family of 5 here.
+Check out what size fridge fits a family of 5 best size fridge for family of 5.

 Storage Solution Perfect For Why Use It?